the-teacher/the_role/README.md

 ### INTRO

+#### Why TheRole was created?

+Proof-of-concept of TheRole was created in 2007, when I implemented my first MVC framework on `PHP`.
+I knew nothing about the other authorization solutions at this time.
+That's why you shouldn't compare TheRole with other gems like **CanCan**, **Pundit** etc. TheRole is different.

+I became rails developer in 2008 and I dreamed to re-implement my simple and effective idea about authorization module in Ruby.
+But I did it later, just in 2011.

+First of all TheRole designed for end-point users, and provide GUI to manage access policies.
+It means that programmer have to put restriction methods into code just once, and after that site administrator might change access rules independently with simple GUI.

+If you are looking for user-oriented authorization gem for Rails - TheRole can be suitable solution for you.

 TheRole is an authorization library for Ruby on Rails which restricts what resources a given user is allowed to access.
 All permissions are defined in with **2-level-hash**, and **stored in the database as a JSON string**.

+#### Basics

 <p align="center" class='center' style="text-align:center">
   <img src="https://raw.githubusercontent.com/TheRole/docs/master/images/hash2string.png" alt="TheRole.
 Authorization gem for Ruby on Rails with Administrative interface">